microsoft/typechat.net/README.md

 ## TypeChat.SemanticKernel ##
 TypeChat.SemanticKernel provides bindings for Language Models, Plugins and Embeddings for components in Typechat.NET.

-TypeChat.SemanticKernel includes:
+TypeChat.SemanticKernel includes classes that demonstrate:
-* **Program synthesis with Plugins**: Automatically turns registered plugins into a PluginAPI that programs synthesized by the LLM can call.
+* **Json Programs for Plugins**: turns registered plugins into a Plugin **API** and then generate Json programs that call these APIs.
 [Plugins Example](examples/Plugins/Program.cs)
-* LLM bindings for TypeChat using the Semantic Kernel.
-All TypeChat examples use the Semantic Kernel to call LLMs
+* Language model and embeddings access.
+All TypeChat examples use the Semantic Kernel to call models and generate embeddings.
-* Embeddings, VectorizedLists

-# TypeChat.Dialog
+## TypeChat.Dialog
 (Early)
-TypeChat.Dialog uses TypeChat.Net to provide strongly typed interactions with message passing Agents that have features such as built in interaction history.
+TypeChat.Dialog demonstrates how TypeChat.Net can be used for strongly typed interactions with message passing Agents or Bots.
+These agents can include features such as built in interaction history.

 TypeChat.Dialog includes support for:
 * Agents, Agents with History